ghostinthecamera/IGCS-GITC/Cameras/Resident Evil 7/IGCSClient/Resources/ReadMe.txt

 - Look at player (enable through configuration page) In this mode the camera will always look at the player object.
 You can move the camera as normal.
-In this mode there are two ways of adjusting the look at point: Target offset or Angle offset Target Offset: In this mode, the right stick will offset the look at point relative to the car position. i.e. moving the right stick up will move the offset point forward out of the cars front.
+In this mode there are two ways of adjusting the look at point: Target offset or Angle offset Target Offset: In this mode, the right stick will offset the look at point relative to the player position. i.e. moving the right stick up will move the offset point forward out of the player's forward direction.
 Use LB+LT/RT to move the point up or down.
 Use LB+RB+R3 or Shift+F9 to display a sphere at the coordinates to help visualise.
 This is only available if the D3DHook is enabled.
 Angle Offset: In this mode the right stick will offset the look at point by an angle, or another way to think about it is in screenspace.
 I.e. moving the right stick up will ensure that the camera is always rotated up from that point by that amount.
 There is only right and left possibilities here.
 - Camera Mount (enable by present LB+RB+A or Shift+F8 in normal free camera or look at player mode.
 In this mode, when the hot key is pressed, the camera will be locked in its position to the rotations and position of the player object.
 I.e. if the camera was mounted onto the car with a stick.
 Useful for generated motion blur with reshade.